1099 Basics & FAQs

 What if I pay "rents" to a property manager?

 If rents were paid to a real estate agent or property manager, that entity will send a 1099 to the property owner.
-If you pay rents directly to the property owner, you will need to issue a 1099 for any amounts over $600.
+If you pay rents directly to the property owner, you may need to issue a 1099-MISC for any amounts over $600.

 For a further breakdown of items on Form 1099-Misc, visit the IRS 1099 Instructions page.